 Early diagnosis can make the difference

 Early diagnosis can make the difference.
-That’s the message at the heart of our support for the Irish Pharmaceutical Healthcare Association (IPHA) Innovate For Life 2025 campaign, which this year focuses on early diagnosis and prevention.
-As part of this advocacy campaign, we’re shining a spotlight on newborn screening – and two family stories in particular – to urge immediate action to implement the Minister of Health’s decision (Nov2023) to include Spinal Muscular Atrophy (SMA) in newborn screening, (ie the heel prick test), by the end of 2025.
+That’s the message which was at the heart of our support for the Irish Pharmaceutical Healthcare Association (IPHA) Innovate For Life 2025 campaign, which this year focuses on early diagnosis and prevention.
+As part of this advocacy campaign, we were ’re shining a spotlight on newborn screening – and two family stories in particular – to highlight the importance of adding Spinal Muscular Atrophy (SMA) in newborn screening, (ie the heel prick test).

 Watch the Ryan family story (3 min)